Send the link below via email or IMCopy

 How do changes in demand and supply bring about changes in market-clearing prices?

-It is correct to say that SUPPLY=DEMAND at the market-clearing price???
+It is correct to say that SUPPLY=DEMAND at the equilibrium price???

-At Equilibrium, Supply IS NOT equal to Demand!!
+At the EQ, Supply IS NOT equal to Demand!!

 Consumers would want to increase their quantity demanded as sellers raised their prices, or

 Sellers would want to increase their quantity supplied as buyers demanded lower prices.